nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

     double dval;              // For floats (doubles)
     struct {                  // For strings
-        char *val;            //     consisting of the string itself int len;              //     and it's length
+        char *val;            //     consisting of the string itself int len;              //     and its length
     } str;
     HashTable *ht;            // For arrays (hash tables) zend_object_value obj;    // For objects